 Save as a Look

 Enables you to save a copy of the Look under a different name.
-Note that you can only save the Look to spaces where you have the Manage Access, Edit permission.
-If you try to save the Look to a space where you don’t have this permission, you’ll receive a warning to that effect, and the Save & View Look button will be unavailable:
+Note that you can only save the Look to folders where you have the Manage Access, Edit permission.
+If you try to save the Look to a folder where you don’t have this permission, you’ll receive a warning to that effect, and the Save & View Look button will be unavailable:

 Save to Dashboard